meetdilip/Dilip-s-Cursors/README.md

 # Dilip's Cursors
-Windows Cursor Theme Using GIMP
+Windows Cursor Theme Built Using GIMP

 This is a simple Windows Cursor theme built using GIMP 2.99.16 released yesterday.